Angelos90/Angelos90.github.io/index.md

 keywords: Angelos, Aveklouris, mathematics, pilot, airplanes
 ---

-Currently I am  a Principal Researcher at The University of Chicago Booth School of Business.
+Currently, I am  a Principal Researcher at The University of Chicago Booth School of Business.

 My main research interests are in the broad field of probability theory and operations research.
 Currently, I am working on matching problems that appear in service platforms, for example, ridesharing firms (such as Uber and Lyft), online markers, etc. I develop optimal matching policies using asymptotic techniques.